anirbanbasu/dqa/README.md

  - Dapr telemetry configuration at `.dapr/config.yaml`.
  - Dapr hot-swappable component configuration files at `.dapr/components/`.

+The following environment variables are _mandatory_.
+ - `DQA_SECRETS_REDIS_HOST`: Use this to specify your Redis host that Dapr will use for its _statestore_ and _pubsub_ components, e.g., `localhost:6379` or `host.internal.docker:6379`.
+ - `DQA_SECRETS_REDIS_USERNAME`: Use this to specify your Redis username that Dapr will use to connect to the Redis host specified above, e.g., `default`.
+ - `DQA_SECRETS_REDIS_PASSWORD`: Use this to specify your Redis password that Dapr will use to connect to the Redis host specified above.
+The password for local installations is typically blank.

 The following API keys are optional but maybe provided for additional functionality.
 If not provided, the corresponding functionality will not be available.